How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 As a picture book author, your are giving a child and caring adult (your target audience) a “pleasant reading experience.”
 (In the words of my publisher!)
 But think of your book, too, as a conduit for connection, learning, and growth.

-So many parents, teachers and grown ups use children’s books as gateways to bigger conversations, for example, family values, a recent hardship or an aspirational behavior.
+So many parents, teachers and grown ups use children's books as gateways to bigger conversations, for example, family values, a recent hardship, or an aspirational behavior.

-To give your book its best chance at “being so much more,” you’ll want to pay attention to word choice, cadence and complexity to ensure it as “enjoyable and easy to ingest” as possible.
+To give your book its best chance at “being so much more,” you'll want to pay special attention to word choice, cadence, and complexity to ensure it as “enjoyable and easy to ingest” as possible.

 Think succinct text.
 Descriptive language.
 Compelling story.